GSto/digital-garden/notes/eponymous laws.md

 The more user friendly your application, the more complicated the code base.

+## Twyman's Law

+> "The more unusual or interesting the data, the more likely they are to have been the result of an error of one kind or another."

 ## Zawinski's Law

 > "Every program attempts to expand until it includes a web server.
 Those programs which cannot so expand are replaced by ones which can."